FORUM ENERGY TECHNOLOGIES, INC.

 Management Evaluation and Succession Planning

-Each year, the Nominating, Governance and Compensation Committee will lead the Board in the annual performance review of the Company’s management, including its Chief Executive Officer.
+Each year, the Governance Committee will lead the Board in the annual performance review of the Company’s management, including its Chief Executive Officer.

-The Nominating, Governance and Compensation Committee will meet annually on succession planning.
+The Board will meet annually on succession planning.
 The Chief Executive Officer should make available his or her recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.

 Review of Governance Policies

-At least annually, the Nominating, Governance and Compensation Committee will review and reassess the adequacy of these Guidelines and recommend any proposed changes to the Board for approval.
-In addition, the Nominating, Governance and Compensation Committee will consider any other corporate governance issues that arise from time to time and will develop appropriate recommendations for the Board.
+At least annually, the Governance Committee will review and reassess the adequacy of these Guidelines and recommend any proposed changes to the Board for approval.
+In addition, the Governance Committee will consider any other corporate governance issues that arise from time to time and will develop appropriate recommendations for the Board.
 The Audit Committee will review management’s monitoring of the Company’s compliance programs, Code of Conduct and other ethics policies, including a report of violations and waivers of the various ethics policies.

 The Company shall post these Guidelines, the charters of each Board committee and the Company’s Code of Conduct, Anti-Corruption Policy and Financial Code of Ethics on the Company’s website as required by applicable rules and regulations.
 In addition, the Company shall disclose in its proxy statement for its annual meeting of stockholders or, if the Company does not file a proxy statement, in its Annual Report on Form 10-K, that a copy of each document is available on the Company’s website and provide the website address.